 Developer Preview 1 is the first of the three versions of the Android 11 preview that’s available currently.
 Google is set to release another two developer previews within the end of April before moving on to beta and final releases.

 When will Android 11 beta release?

-In its release notes, Google has mentioned that it plans to release two more versions of Android 11 Developer Preview in March and April after which it will start rolling out beta updates to eligible devices.
+In its release notes, Google has releases more versions of Android 11 Developer Preview in the month of March (DP2) and April (DP 2.1 and DP3) after which it will start rolling out beta updates to eligible devices.
 The first Android 11 beta is set to release in May 2020 and will be available to early adopters who enroll in Android Beta.